List of Dinosaur King characters: Dinosaurs

-Other Info: Paris enjoys singing to music.
-Can use her crest to make sounds of various frequencies in combat.
+Other Info: Paris enjoys singing to music and can use her crest to make sounds of various frequencies in combat.
 Her transformation is composed of the hatchling spinning her back legs growing in separately like most dinosaurs, and then the front legs growing in together, followed by the crest growing and an eye shine, she then rears up and roars.
 Paris is named after the type of dinosaur that she is.
 She has a strong rivalry with Spiny.